March 10, 2016

 This year I decided to set up a little table as our “Lent Prayer Station.”
 The instructions are simple and it requires only a few minutes of time:

-2. Read the scripture or say it outloud
+- Read the scripture or say it out loud

 I love that each child can do it when he/she gets up in the morning, whenever that is.
 It allows them to take their own initiative.
 Lighting the candle has turned out to be a key component of the station – they like that part!

 The journaling part works best with older children and is totally optional.
 I write down 2-3 questions surrounding the prayer or scripture in the journal.
 I also write a possible sacrifice or Lent addition for the day.
 I don’t make them do it, as I want it to come from an internal motivation, but we talk about it as a family and encourage it.
-With kids, I find that doing something different each day is more doable than giving up or adding the same thing for forty days!
+With kids, I find that doing something different each day is more doable than doing one thing for forty days!

 I pray you will be blessed as you lead your children toward their own journey with Jesus this Easter season!